zacanger/niddesa/text/generated-translations/mahaniddesa/14-sinhala-google.md

 Questioning Satipatthna Questioning Sammappadhana Questioning Construction Is three more questions.
 Sensory questioning Power questions To do is to question the bodhisattvas.
 Three other questions.
-Sovan Questioning about the ancient ways Questioning about the results Nirvana Questioning about.
+Sovan Questioning about the ancient ways Questioning about the results Nibbana Questioning about.

 [APZ 150.7] (# apz150.7) # apz150.7 .ref .apz} "Ask him out well